 English and other original language movies are on cinema screens this week.
 Events coming up in April are several big spectator delights starting with the Museums Night, Sparda Bank Bridge Run and the Metro Group Marathon.

-The comprehensive Amazing Dusseldorf expat guide for the state capital of NRW features specially selected articles that view life from the standpoint of expats and business visitors.
-Düsseldorf is international, friendly and offers a high quality of life to its residents.
+Amazing Dusseldorf is the most comprehensive expat guide for the state capital of NRW featuring hundreds of specially selected articles.
+Düsseldorf is expat friendly and offers a high quality of life to its international residents.

 Related ArticlesDüsseldorfer Filmkunstkinos CineStar Movie Theatre OV Movies and Films in Düsseldorf Bistros in Düsseldorf Museums

-Related ArticlesAmbulance Expat Experts AP International Rechts- und Steuerberatung Schmidt Erkens Gerow Schmitz Zeiss
+Related ArticlesLost & Found in Düsseldorf Expat Experts AP International Rechts- und Steuerberatung Schmidt Erkens Gerow Schmitz Zeiss

 Getting around in a motor vehicle is fairly simple and civilised.
 Traffic is heavy and road surfaces reasonable.
 50 kilometres per hour (km/h) is the general speed limit unless otherwise posted.
 In designated residential areas speed should be capped to 30 km/h.

 Germans can sometimes be hard to meet, except perhaps at work.
 A high percentage live in single-person households.
 Nearly everyone is able and normally willing to speak at least some English.
 A somewhat private folk, they perhaps need a nudge or a drink to do so.More...